-The impact of these vulnerabilities is far-reaching and, in some cases, can cause full domain compromise of a network.
-For example – by performing NTLM relay to a sensitive server that does not enforce SMB signing, or by performing NTLM relay to LDAP on a Domain Controller in order to modify sensitive AD objects (LDAP signing will be enforced by default only from January 2020).
-All Active Directory customers with default configurations are vulnerable to such attacks.
+The impact of these vulnerabilities is far-reaching and, in some cases, can cause full active domain compromise of a network.
+For example – by performing NTLM relay to a sensitive server that does not enforce SMB signing, or by performing NTLM relay to LDAP on a Domain Controller in order to modify sensitive active directory (AD) objects (LDAP signing will be enforced by default only from January 2020).
+All active directory customers with default configurations are vulnerable to such attacks.
 Moreover, organizations that do not block LM responses and have clients who still send these default responses are vulnerable to targeted attacks on these clients to bypass additional NTLM protections.
 Despite Kerberos being the more prevalent authentication protocol in most organizations, NTLM is still enabled and thus abused by attackers to exploit the vulnerabilities that we have described above.

 How can you protect your network?

 - Enforce NTLM mitigations.
 In order to be fully protected from NTLM relay attacks, you will need to enable server signing and EPA on all relevant servers.